 Use coupon code SHIPPING99 during checkout

 Your order must total $99.00 before tax and shipping.
 Free Shipping on Ground Deliveries only going to one delivery location in the continental U.S. only, additional locations are $8.95 each.
 May not be combined with other coupons or promotional offers.
 Coupon not valid on our selection of Tervis or Louisville Slugger products.
 Offer not valid on previous orders.
-Offer expires August 31, 2015.
+LIMITED TIME OFFER.

 Before you know it, your child is turning 11 or 12 and you being to think about planning their bar or bat mitzvah celebration.
 A Bar of Bat Mitzvah is a right of passage, a life-cycle event that will create lasting memories for the child, friends and family.
 It truly is a significant day, as he/she will now accept the religious responsibilities and can perform important duties of Jewish life.

 For the child, the bar/bat mitzvah is the culmination of their Jewish schooling and they are then viewed as an adult in the Jewish faith.
 For the parents, it's typically a time of pride and joy, but for many, it can also a stressful time of planning.
 Depending on family's budget and style, there are many types of celebrations for this occasion from a very simple brunch with extended family and friends to a full blown out wonderful fairy-tale evening filled with music, dancing and speeches.

 The ceremony honors the child's accomplishments and gives loved ones a time to show their pride and joy for the child.
 The celebration give everyone a chance to celebrate.
 One of the first steps in planning a celebration is to determine when and where the occasion will take place.
 It's a good idea to secure the venue and, in addition, book the entertainment such as a band or a DJ and also a photographer.
 You can send a Save the Date announcement six months ahead of time so your friends and family remember to save the date for your special event.